cinchy-co/angular-sdk/README.md

 See [here](http://support.cinchy.com/) for support.

 ## License
-This project is license under the terms of the [GNU General Public License v3.0](https://github.com/cinchy-co/angular-sdk/blob/master/LICENSE)
+This project is license under the terms of the [MIT License](https://github.com/cinchy-co/angular-sdk/blob/master/LICENSE)